I often get asked the following 2 questions around Nova’s assessment of talent:

 Research shows that cognitive ability is one of the better predictors of job success.
 Critical thinking, inference, and problem-solving tests are the best ways to test the candidate’s cognitive ability.

-The way we compute all these skills and the weights we apply on each depending on the type of profile is the “secret sauce” that enables us to distinguish the best from the good.
+The way we compute these parameters, and the weights we apply depending on the type and seniority of profile, is the “secret sauce” that allows us to distinguish the exceptional from the merely strong.

-- How many people actually pass the selection process?
+- How many people pass the selection process?

-- What happens when Nova grows too big?
+- What happens when Nova grows too large?